 I am sure I am not the perfect example of a climate-friendly lifestyle, but maybe perfect examples are also not the ones needed the most.
 Btw climate change is not the only area of importance.
 The way I see it, it serves as the topic or field to link various environmental problems from loss of biodiversity to over-exploitation and pollution to the collapse of whole habitats and ecosystems.

-So, if you don’t like to talk about climate protection, maybe you are actually interested in keeping local wildlife alive or reduce plastic pollution in the oceans (Keep your plastic and clean up the rest).
-No matter what is your motivation, nobody can lead the perfect eco-friendly life in a world that is still focussed on economic growth rather than the well-being of the planet and all its inhabitants.
+So, if you don’t like to talk about climate protection, maybe you are actually interested in keeping local wildlife alive or reducing plastic pollution in the oceans (Keep your plastic and clean up the rest).
+No matter what is your motivation, nobody can lead the perfect eco-friendly life in a world that is still focused on economic growth rather than the well-being of the planet and all its inhabitants.

 Spiritual and cultural transformation: Living sustainably

 Like many others, I have recently shared this picture and quote on social media (on Gus Speth).
 To make it very clear: We are no saints – (almost) all of us – and that is actually OK.
 If we stop judging ourselves and others on what we don’t do right and accept that everybody has at least a black spot somewhere and most likely some additional greyish areas in life where they aren’t on their best behaviour, we can start to inspire each other and transform our world.